 “What the bourgeoisie therefore produces, above all, are its own grave-diggers.” – The Communist Manifesto

-NOTE: See that quote above, if you are part of the capitalist bourgeoisie or identify with them (most right wingers in America), then the idea that capitalism breeds the inequality that leads to its own downfall as wealth is concentrated in few-and-fewer hands, leading to a giant angry mob of alienated workers who itch for a revolution (see: why the right doesn’t like unions organizing)… is likely off putting.
+NOTE: See that quote above, if you are part of the capitalist bourgeoisie or identify with them (most right wingers in America; the Reagan era kind at least), then the idea that capitalism breeds the inequality that leads to its own downfall as wealth is concentrated in few-and-fewer hands, leading to a giant angry mob of alienated workers who itch for a revolution… is likely off putting (see: why the American Republican right in general doesn’t like unions organizing).

 A List of Reasons The Socially Liberal Left-Wing Gets Called Communist

 To understand why the social left gets called communist (or at times simply socialist), one must understand the planks of communism and socialism in all its forms.
 So let’s cover each plank and note why the right gets accused of sharing planks with communism.

 Although socialism comes in different forms, and although each form has its own specific attributes (for example Marx, Lenin, Stalin, Chavez, and Xi have very little in common on some levels, and nor do their regimes in practice ), the following qualities can be said to define socialism and communism in general (I’ll denote when a plank is specific to communism only):

 Anti-Religion (or Open to All Religions): Socialism is generally open to all religions, but Communism tends to be atheist and replaces traditional religion with the civil religion of the state.
 Thus, atheists and progressives who are open to all religions, might be met with the socialist / communist insult.